 - 1. Train youth, caregivers, and public on prevention of trafficking.
 Education for youth on trafficking should include general education, information on who to call and what their options are if they or someone they know have been trafficked.
-Training for public, parents, caregivers, and individuals who work with youth should include the signs and indicators of trafficking - 2.
-Train foster parents and caregivers on Reasonable Prudent Parenting Standard (RPPS) activities that include a wide spectrum of involvement such as employment, various support groups, and youth councils; normalcy for youth that have experienced trauma; and identifying high risk factors for trafficking.
+Training for public, parents, caregivers, and individuals who work with youth should include the signs and indicators of trafficking and recruitment. - 2.
+Train foster parents and caregivers on Reasonable Prudent Parenting Standard (RPPS) activities that include a wide spectrum of involvement such as employment, various support groups and youth councils, normalcy for youth that have experienced trauma, and identifying high risk factors for trafficking.
 RPPS should be presented as more than just access to activities, but access to skills, career building, and empowerment for youth with the ultimate goal of creating normalcy for the youth.
 Caregivers should understand the trauma and triggers that may create barriers to normalcy when not addressed.
 Many youth who go missing from care do so in response to a trauma trigger in the home.
-Education on de-escalation, trauma informed care, and trauma triggers can prevent youth from going missing and allow youth the opportunity to access RPPS activities and experience normalcy.
+Education on active listening, involvement of youth voice, crisis intervention, creating a youth engaged environment, trauma informed care, and trauma triggers can prevent youth from going missing and allow youth the opportunity to access RPPS activities and experience normalcy. - 3.
+Foster parents should be required by licensing standards to attend a human trafficking continuing education course within the first year of service.
+This will allow foster parents to identify and respond to signs and indicators of trafficking and recruitment, and keep youth safe and free from exploitation.